bud-co/architecture-decision-records/records/patterns/011-stack.md

 ### Business Layer (Application + Domain)

 This layer merges our Application and Domain layers.
 It is responsible for our API and domain execution.
 It controls and orchestrates our presentation layer and external services.
-It must be a scalable, lightweight structure since our presentation layer would rely on it for processing.
+It must be a easy to use, scalable, lightweight structure since our presentation layer would rely on it for processing.

 Based on that, here is what we've chosen as our stack:

-* **Language:** Rust
+* **Language:** Javascript
+* **Runtime:** NodeJS
+* **Superset:** Typescript
-* **Framework:** Rocket
+* **Framework:** Koa

 ### Infrastructure Layer